yrrIsYourFather/PRC/README.md

 ![overview](/fig/overview.png)

-This is our final project for the course "Introduction to Neuroscience, 2024 Fall", supervised by Prof. T.Y..
-To have a deeper look into our work, we refer to [our report](/PRL.pdf).
+This is our final project for the course "Introduction to Neuroscience, 2024 Fall", supervised by Prof. T.Yang.
+For more details, we refer to [our report](/PRL.pdf).

 Before running our code, use `conda env create -f environment.yml` to create your conda environment.